run2bizdocs/docs-1/en/docs/citsmart-esp/8.0/2-citsmart-esp/processes/tickets/use/analyse-service-request-trends.md

-4. Each tab will display the results for each type (Service, Cause and Configuration Item) and in each item two buttons will be displayed; one to**Create Chart** of Trend Analysis, which shows the dates that comprise the reported period and the number of occurrences on that date; and another for **Create Problem**, where the problem registration screen will be displayed to save the necessary information of the problem:
+4. Each tab will display the results for each type (Service, Cause and Configuration Item) and in each item two buttons will be displayed; one to Create Chart of Trend Analysis, which shows the dates that comprise the reported period and the number of occurrences on that date; and another for Create Problem, where the problem registration screen will be displayed to save the necessary information of the problem:

 -   When you choose to register a problem from the **Service**, the problem